Operations, Maintenance, And Stewardship 101

-Operations and Maintenance Defined
+Operations and maintenance defined

-Operations and Maintenance refers to the day-to-day upkeep as well as the smooth and safe functioning of a trail, greenway or trail/greenway system.
-The term Stewardship refers to long-term care and oversight of the trail resource.
+Stewardship refers to long-term care and oversight of the trail resource.
 This is essential to assure it will be sustained as a quality component of the community infrastructure and a good neighbor to adjacent properties and surrounding natural environment.
 Stewardship also includes building community support and advocacy so the integrity of the trail or greenway will not be compromised in the future.

-Routine Maintenance refers to the day-to-day regimen of litter pick-up, trash and debris removal, weed and dust control; trail sweeping, sign replacement, tree and shrub trimming and other regularly scheduled activities.
+Routine maintenance refers to the day-to-day regimen of litter pick-up, trash and debris removal, weed and dust control; trail sweeping, sign replacement, tree and shrub trimming and other regularly scheduled activities.
 Routine maintenance also includes minor repairs and replacements such as fixing cracks and potholes or repairing a broken handrail.

-Remedial Maintenance refers to correcting significant defects as well as repairing, replacing, or restoring major components that have been destroyed, damaged, or significantly deteriorated during the life of the project.
+Remedial maintenance refers to correcting significant defects as well as repairing, replacing, or restoring major components that have been destroyed, damaged, or significantly deteriorated during the life of the project.
 Minor repairs such as repainting, seal coating asphalt pavement, or replacing signs may occur on a five to ten-year cycle.
-Major reconstruction items might occur over a longer period up to 100 years or more or after an event such as a flood.
+Major reconstruction items might occur over a longer period— up to 100 years or more— or after an event such as a flood.
 Other examples include stabilization of a severely eroded hillside, repaving a trail surface, or replacing a bridge.
 Remedial maintenance should be a consideration in formulating a long-term capital improvement plan, though budgeting could be on an individual and as-needed or anticipated basis.

 A quality O & M program addresses specific required tasks and begins with sound design, durable components, and a comprehensive management plan.
 The responsible officials and entities should embrace the plan at the beginning.